TheDeanLab/navigate-at-scale/_sources/user_guide/autonomous_routines.rst.txt

    * In order to remove the magnetically attached sample and header plate, a simple linear motion is performed, a clean shear.
-The force of the gripper and speed of the motion is sufficient to leave the microscope untouched adn smoothly remove the sample.
+The force of the gripper and speed of the motion is sufficient to leave the microscope untouched and smoothly remove the sample.

 #.
 The robot arm returns to the 'zero joints' position